Cause This disease is common on the west side of the Cascade Range but a sporadic problem in the arid viticulture regions of the PNW.

 - Botector (Aureobasidium pullulans strains DSM 14940 and 14941) at 5 to 10 oz/A depending on water volume.
 Can be applied day of harvest.
 Compatible with sulfurs, oils and a few fungicides but not with many synthetic fungicides.
 4-hr reentry.
 O

-- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 6 quarts/A plus an adjuvant.
-Active ingredient is a small protein.
+- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 4quarts/A. Active ingredient is a small protein.
 Variable efficacy in tests in western Oregon.
 May be applied up to and including day of harvest.
 Serenade Garden Disease Control is available for home use.
 4-hr reentry.
 H O

 - Zen-O-Spore (Ulocladium oudemansii strain U3) at 2 to 4 lb/A. Unknown efficacy.
 4-hr reentry.
 O

 Growth Regulation A single application will help elongate the rachis for a more open clusters, better air circulation and pesticide coverage.
 Yield reduction may occur!